Confused as to which season is ending and which one is about to begin?

 The spots we're referring to are those blemishes and blights that can appear in your lawn or on your tree leaves when warm, wet weather lingers, creating the perfect conditions for diseases to form and spread.
 These lesions or unusual patches can ruin your lush landscape vista--not to mention diminish property values.

 As a result of weather's impact on your lawn and landscape, renovation may be necessary this fall to get your property back in shape.
-Lawn renovation services, such as core aeration and overseeding, can help reestablish desirable grasses and thicken turf to provide a stable, healthy base capable of better fighting weeds next spring.
+Lawn renovation services, such as core aeration overseeding, and sodding can help reestablish desirable grasses and thicken turf to provide a stable, healthy base capable of better fighting weeds next spring.

 So, while lengthy summer rains have kept lawns lush and green, they may have also had some negative effects, such as turf, shrub and tree diseases.